 If a single finding has multiple related violations of which only a subset are eligible to be granted enforcement discretion, then the finding will be dispositioned in accordance with the normal SDP and Action Matrix process using the assumption that only the violations not subject to enforcement discretion existed.
 The violations subject to enforcement discretion will be processed and documented as findings in accordance with the provisions of this section.

 PI inputs received as a result of issues receiving enforcement discretion during transition to NFPA 805 should be evaluated for exclusion from consideration of overall licensee performance in the Action Matrix on a case-by-case basis.
-The DRP DRS division director will authorize the exclusion of inputs after conferring with the Deputy Director, NRR/DRO.
+The DRP, DRS, DORS, or DRSS division director will authorize the exclusion of inputs after conferring with the Deputy Director, NRR/DRO.
 This is not an Action Matrix deviation.

 11.06 Action Matrix Deviations